fbrandao/hubstaff-qa-challenge/README.md

 ### 🛠 Setup Details

 - The issue is created via [`actions/github-script`](https://github.com/actions/github-script)
-- Triggered only when the E2E job fails (`needs.e2e-tests.result == 'failure'`)
+- Triggered only when the test job fails
-- Output format is based on CTRF JSON for consistency
+- Output format is based on CTRF and JSON

 ### 📌 Benefits